-A. No. Only one storage account, general or classic, is currently supported with Data Box Disks.
+No. Only one storage account, general or classic, is currently supported with Data Box Disks.
 Both hot and cool blob are supported.
-Currently, only the storage accounts in US, West Europe, and North Europe in the Azure public cloud are supported.

 - Data Box Disk Unlock tool: Use this tool to unlock the encrypted disks that are shipped from Microsoft.
 When unlocking the disks using the tool, you need to provide a passkey available in the Data Box Disk order in the Azure portal.

 - Data Box Disk Split Copy tool: Use this tool when you are using multiple disks and have a large dataset that needs to be split and copied across all the disks.
 This tool is currently available for Windows.
 This tool is not supported with managed disks.
-This tool also validates as it copies the data, hence you can skip the validation step when using this tool.
+This tool validates the data as it copies it, so you can skip the validation step when using this tool.